 Scallops are fascinating animals to study.
 They can be up to nine inches wide and swim fast compared to other shellfish.
 They also have a ring of eyes popping out of the edge of their shell—sometimes up to 200 of them!

-Besides their unique taste, scallops have a versatile texture that makes them an asset for chefs and diners.
+Scallops have a versatile texture that makes them an asset for chefs and diners.
 They have a soft, buttery texture, almost like lobster, another prized seafood dish.
-This texture is why scallops are the centerpiece of dishes such as seafood scampi and pan-seared scallops.
+This texture is why they are the centerpiece of dishes such as seafood scampi and pan-seared scallops.

 Once they wind up on a plate, all scallops look the same.
 However, there are a few different types of scallops that you should know before you go shopping.

-Sea scallops, also known as Atlantic sea scallops, are the most common variety of scallops.
-They live in the deep waters of the oceans and seas.
-They are about two inches in diameter.
-Most sea scallops have fluted shells that are reddish-pink and white in color.
+Sea scallops are the most common variety of the delicious mollusck.
+Found in the deep waters of the Atlantic Ocean, they are about two inches in diameter and have a fluted shell that has a red-pink color.

 If you’ve had scallops in restaurants or bought them at the supermarket, chances are that they’ve been sea scallops.
-Sea scallops have the delicate, sweet taste that scallop consumers love.
+They have the delicate, sweet taste that seafood fanatics love.
 They are also one of the most sustainable choices for seafood consumption because they are not in danger of overharvesting.

 Bay scallops are a seafood species that is almost entirely wild.
 They are found along the East Coast of the United States and migrate seasonally.
 Due to these migration patterns, they are only available seasonally from October to March when they return to the fisheries that make up their home.

-Bay scallops are much smaller than sea scallops and often more expensive due to their rarity.
+Bay varieties are much smaller than sea scallops and often more expensive due to their rarity.
 However, their taste and texture are superior.
-They are sweeter and more tender than sea scallops, which tend to veer on the chewy side.
+They are sweeter and more tender than the sea variety, which tend to veer on the chewy side.

-Finally, the third most common variety of North American scallops is the calico scallop.
-Calico scallops live in the Gulf of Mexico and other waters along the Southeastern United States coast.
-They are a seasonal variety, just like bay scallops.
-Calico scallop season is between December and May.
+Finally, the third most common variety of the North American mollusk is the calico scallop.
+They are found in the Gulf of Mexico and other waters along the Southeastern United States coast.
+They are a seasonal variety, just like bay scallops, and are enjoyed between December and May.